woodstone121/DeepCore/_posts/2017-04-11-Measuring_Performance_part1.md

 What about boxes that contain an entire object, but are much larger than the actual object?
 Is it even a valid detection if we have a ridiculously oversized box like the one we looked at before?
 We want the boxes to represent the size of the object, and we'd like to avoid a scenario where a model gets rewarded for using big, imprecise boxes to increase it's hit rate.
 So let's introduce the **Jaccard Index**, also known as **intersection over union** (**IoU**).

-Before computing the **Jaccard index**, we'll switch from using the precise object markings to using a box circumcscibing the object because this gives better results.
+Before computing the **Jaccard index**, we'll switch from using the precise object markings to using a box circumscribing the object because this gives better results.

 ![alt text][sized_predictions_jacc]
 From looking at these images, it looks like a **Jaccard index** over 0.45 is a good detection.
 A number below that is a sign that the box is too big or too small.
 We can use a Jaccard cutoff instead of a proportion cutoff.